 Ms. Moore!
 That's me! (as I say at the end of the kindergarten name song each week).

-I'm at Oak Lawn all day Monday and Wednesday, as well as Friday morning.
+I'm at Oak Lawn Tuesday mornings, Wednesday afternoons, and all day Thursday.
 You can access our catalog, blog, and statewide reference resources in the boxes below.
 Click on the tabs above for library lessons, access to e-books, and more.

 Suggestions and comments are welcome.
 Email me at email@example.com.